johnhunsley/config/README.md

 }
 ```

-This example sets up a JDBC `DataSource` using Spring's handy `SimpleDriverDataSource` (this class is **not** intended for production!).
-Then, we use that to construct a `JdbcTemplate` instance.
-For more on DataSources, see [this link]().
+In this example you set up a JDBC [`DataSource`]() using Spring's handy `SimpleDriverDataSource`.
+Then, you use the `DataSource` to construct a `JdbcTemplate` instance.

+> **Note:** `SimpleDriverDataSource` is a convenience class and **not** intended for production.

-Once we have our configured `JdbcTemplate`, it's easy to then start making calls to the database.
+After you configure `JdbcTemplate`, it's easy to start making calls to the database.

-First, we configure the table to store data using `JdbcTemplate`'s `execute` method.
+First, you install some DDL using `JdbcTemplate`'s `execute` method.

-Then, we insert some records in our newly created table using `JdbcTemplate`'s `update` method.
+Then, you install some records in your newly created table using `JdbcTemplate`'s `update` method.
 The first argument to the method call is the query string, the last argument (the array of `Object`s) holds the variables to be substituted into the query where the "`?`" characters are.

 > **Note:** Using `?` for arguments avoids [SQL injection attacks](http://en.wikipedia.org/wiki/SQL_injection) by instructing JDBC to bind variables.

-Finally we use the `query` method to search our table for records matching our criteria.
-We again use the "`?`" arguments to parameterize the query, passing in the actual values when we make the call.
-The last argument in the `query` method is an instance of `RowMapper<T>`, which we provide.
-Spring's done 90% of the work, but it can't possibly know what we want it to do with the result set data.
-So, we provide a `RowMapper<T>` instance that Spring will call for each record, aggregate the results, and then give back to us as a collection.
+Finally you use the `query` method to search your table for records matching the criteria.
+You again use the "`?`" arguments to create parameters for the query, passing in the actual values when you make the call.
+The last argument in the `query` method is an instance of `RowMapper<T>`, which you provide.
+Spring's done 90% of the work, but it can't know what you want it to do with the result set data.
+So, you provide a `RowMapper<T>` instance that Spring will call for each record, aggregate the results, and return as a collection.

 ### Build an executable JAR